Community Service & Student Leadership

 “Integrity isn’t made up of DNA (or a GPA) but of learned beliefs, capacities, attitudes, and skills that create a moral compass that children use to help them know what’s right, care about what’s right, and do what’s right.” –Michele Borba, Ed.D., Thrivers: The Surprising Reasons Why Some Kinds Struggle and Others Shine

-Dedicated to building strength of character, it is imperative that all James River students learn to lead lives of integrity and empathy.
-Under the direction of Casey Eccles, Community Service Coordinator, students from kindergarten through eighth grade participate in service learning on and off campus, culminating in the eighth-grade course, Public Speaking, where students research non-profits and give presentations on areas of need in the Lynchburg community.
+Because James River is dedicated to building strength of character in our students, it is imperative that all James River students learn to lead lives of integrity and empathy.
+Under the direction of Casey Eccles, Community Service Coordinator, students from kindergarten through eighth grade participate in service learning on and off campus, culminating in the eighth-grade course, Public Speaking, where students research non-profits and give presentations on areas of need within the Lynchburg community.

 Some examples of recent service projects are: